I love my life of fun and freedom.

 Again; the pros far outweigh the cons.
 But I do want to share for a fair take of being a world-traveling blogger.

 See the World

 Take at least a few trips to see if blogging and circling the globe is for you.
 See for yourself.
+Start a blog.
 Test it out.